ryuvashisht/WildFire/README.md

 # WildFire
 A .Net Library for reusable code for data access from database , collections, and other utility classes.

+To install in visual studio use package manager

+PM> Install-Package WildFire
+Or download from github and run the solution file.

  var queryBuilder = new QueryBuilder();

             //Add table from there you want to select.